zhoupgit/grafana/docs/sources/developers/http_api/create-api-tokens-for-org.md

   - Token
   - Org
   - Organization
-labels:
-  products:
-    - enterprise
-    - oss
-title: 'API Tutorial: Create Service Account tokens and dashboards for an organization'
+title: 'API Tutorial: Create API tokens and dashboards for an organization'
 weight: 150
 ---

-# Create Service Account tokens and dashboards for an organization
+# Create API tokens and dashboards for an organization

 Use the Grafana API to set up new Grafana organizations or to add dynamically generated dashboards to an existing organization.